 - Color blindness impacts users in a variety of ways and makes it hard to scan and read your content.
 Implementing higher contrast color schemes built for this in mind is helpful.

-- If your eCommerce shop includes many audio or video clips, make sure to add subtitles and captions.
+- If your ecommerce shop includes many audio or video clips, make sure to add subtitles and captions.

 Your business can’t afford to be inaccessible.
-Not only will you lose page views and sales, you run the risk of litigation.
+Not only will you lose page views and sales, but you also run the risk of litigation.
 In 2019, over 10,000 companies were sued in the United States alone.
 That’s increasing every year.

-Accessibility isn’t just the right thing to do: it also helps your eCommerce shop.
+Accessibility isn’t just the right thing to do: it also helps your ecommerce shop.
 You’ll include more potential customers, grow your sales, and stay compliant.

 Optimize For Every Platform

-Will your eCommerce shop be viewed on smartphones, laptops, desktops, or tablets?
+Will your ecommerce shop be viewed on smartphones, laptops, desktops, or tablets?
 The answer is “yes, all of the above.”
 It’s not enough to build a single-device experience.
 Instead, your site needs to be fully responsive for the best user experience.